darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : The word _shoulder_ refers to the higher bend of the curve (highlights), while the _toe_ is the lower bend.
 These sliders determine how gradually the contrast drops as the curve approaches black or white.
 Higher values result in a sharper bend, maintaining contrast for longer before a more abrupt roll-off.
 If the overall contrast is not sufficient to reach the black and/or white point, either or both ends of the curve may become "inverted," rendering these controls ineffective.
 Should this occur, a warning icon will appear next to the affected slider(s).
 Hovering over the warning provides a tooltip with suggested actions, and, if the _show curve_ section is expanded, the affected part of the curve will be highlighted in yellow.
 This warning may be disabled by setting `plugins/darkroom/agx/enable_curve_warnings=FALSE` in `darktablerc`.

 ### advanced curve parameters

-When in 2-tab mode, these controls appear on the _settings_ page.
-In 3-tab mode, they only appear on the _curve_ tab.

 shoulder start
 : Defines the point where the linear portion of the curve ends and the shoulder begins.
 Keeping the value at 0% allows the smooth transition to start at the pivot; higher values push the transition point up towards the chosen _target white_.
 This may result in hard clipping, which can lead to a loss of detail in the highlights.